dhx10000/ModernWorkflow/README.md

 # ModernWorkflow
-Some templates and an app that mimics the SP 2010 legacy workflows (Approval, Content Feedback, Collect Signature)
+Power Automate templates and a canvas app that can be used to replicate the functionality of the SP 2010 legacy workflows (Approval, Content Feedback, Collect Signature)